flky-dev/blog.flky.dev/content/legal.md

 ### Privacy Regulations

-Due to https://blog.flky.dev not storing in a manner that enables us to trace information to a specific person, we cannot comply with data requests under the General Data Protection Regulation (GDPR), the CCPA or similar laws.
+Due to us not storing information in a manner that enables us to trace information to a specific person, we cannot comply with data requests under the General Data Protection Regulation (GDPR), the CCPA or similar laws.
 If you have any further questions about this, please email us at `blog at flky dot dev`.